GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mental qualities peculiar to human-like motivational structures, such as love and hate, will not be required for intelligent behavior, but we could probably program computers to exhibit them if we wanted to.
+> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 >
-> ~ *John McCarthy (computer scientist)*
+> ~ *Rick Osborne*

 ---
 ## 🏎 Quick Facts